RenoCardano/Staking4Research/index.md

 If you wish to share the name of other institutions with us,you can submit your proposal by email.

 ### WHY CHOOSING US ?
-<li> Safe and low fees staking on a 99.99% uptime virtual server.
+-Safe and low fees staking on a 99.99% uptime virtual server.
-<li> Passively earn 5% rewards per year.
+-Passively earn 5% rewards per year.
-<li> We provide a substantial pledge of 100.000 ADA to ensure getting rewards and we propose low fees 1.5%.
+-We provide a substantial pledge of 100.000 ADA to ensure getting rewards and we propose low fees 1.5%.
-<li>Make the world a better place by supporting research.
+-Make the world a better place by supporting research.

 ### SERVER INFORMATION